ernstlab/csrep/README.md

 ## Snakemake
 We highly recommend using Snakemake for running CSREP.
 The conda environment provided in ```env/csrep_env.yml``` is already compatible to apply snakemake for running CSREP.
 We have written the Snakefile code for which you can easily use for your own purposes by modifying parameter in file ```config/config.yaml```.
 Reasons that we highly recommend using snakemake include: (1) If you have computing cluster available, you can easily train multiple models for CSREP in parallel through different jobs using Snakemake --> huge reduction in runtime.
 Snakemake gracefully manages the parallel jobs and automatically rerun jobs that were left unfinished.
 Additionally, Snakemake manages pipeline in such a way that it can run jobs from where the pipeline were unfinished or changed, therefore saving users lots of time babysitting jobs.
 (2) Snakemake ensures the consistency in computing environment, therefore ensuring the reproducibility of our results.

-In order to run CSREP either to summarize the chromatin state maps for a group of sample or to calculate the differential chromatin landscape between two groups with multiple samples, you can easily modify the config file that we provided with parameters.
-Details about how to run sciddo are below
+In order to run CSREP either to summarize the chromatin state maps for a group of sample or to calculate the differential chromatin landscape between two groups with multiple samples, you can follow two steps: (1) prepare input data files/folders, (2) modify the config file that we provided with user-input parameters (this step is very quick once you get the hang of it, given our tutorial in Github and Youtube).
+Details about how to run CSREP are below:

-## Input data
+## Step 1: Prepare input data
-In order to run CSREP, users need to prepare the following files:
+In order to run CSREP, users need to prepare the following files/folders:
 - Chromatin state segmentation annotation files for each of the samples involved in (1) the groups that we want to calculate the summary chromatin state maps (CSREP can run for multiple groups concurrently) or in (2) each of two groups (for the calculation of differential scores task).
 CSREP supports text-based input and output data formats.
 Chromatin state segmentation files in BED format are support at 200bp resolution, which is the resolution used in most of chromatin state annotation produced by ChromHMM or Segway.
 Output files from ChromHMM are supported as input to CSREP.
 We provided example input files which will be used in the attached tutorial.
 - A text file listing out the samples associated with each group of samples we would like to run CSREP on.
 For each group of samples, you will need to prepare a text file with each line corresponding to a sample in such group.
 For example, the ESC group from Roadmap has 5 samples: ```E003, E008, E014, E015, E016```, each sample has a segmentation file ```<sample_code>_chr22_core_K27ac_segments.bed.gz``` as input data in our tutorial.
 Then, the sample file for ESC look like:
 ```